vincev/freezeout/README.md

 messages sent to the clients.

-The `--key-path` and `--chain-path` options specify the paths to the TLS private key and certificate chain.
-When specifed these enable TLS for secure WebSocket connections (`wss://host:port`), if these options are omitted the server uses unencrypted WebSocket connections (`ws://host:port`) secured by the Noise Protocol.
+The `--key-path` and `--chain-path` options specify the paths to the TLS private key and certificate chain, respectively.
+When specified, these enable TLS for `wss://host:port` connections; otherwise, the server uses Noise protocol encryption for `ws://host:port` connections.

 ## Running the egui client